damienemmerson/ST-Edge-SomfyConnexoon/README.md

 ### 5. Discover your Somfy devices

 Tap on the Discovery button to find all your Somfy devices.
-You will see them all as seperate devices on your dashboard.
+You will see them appear as seperate devices on your dashboard.

 ![Screenshot of Somfy Blind](assets/images/screenshot_dashboard.png)
 ![Screenshot of Somfy Blind](assets/images/screenshot_blind.png)